Blazzy-Motion/BlazzyMotion/README.md

 }
 ```

-BlazzyCarousel discovers this method via reflection and uses it automatically.
+BlazzyMotion.Carousel discovers this method via reflection and uses it automatically.
 This happens only once per type and is cached for optimal performance.

 ### Template Priority